esl/MongooseIM/doc/operation-and-maintenance/Humio.md

 ## Getting Humio's ingest token

-Visit this [url](https://cloud.humio.com/sandbox/settings/ingest-tokens) for create a new sandbox's ingest token.
+Visit this [url](https://cloud.humio.com/sandbox/settings/ingest-tokens) to create a new sandbox's ingest token.

 The URL is: